ChjMa/Please-give-me-a-five-star-rating/README.md

 ## Framing a Prediction Problem ##
-The rest of the parts of this project will focus on setting up a classification prediction model for the ratings based on some features in the dataset.
+The rest of the parts of this project will focus on setting up a multiclass classification prediction model for the ratings based on some features in the dataset.

 ## Baseline Model ##
 This part aims to set up a prediction model based on 2 features.
 Here is how the model is set up: